williamthewill/btime-test-back-end/README.md

 **Format URL_DATABASE(postgres://{user}:{password}@{hostname}:{port}/{database-name})**

-### Note By Database when you run project by Docker
+> ### Note: To Database when you run project by Docker
-You need create and migrate database before runing docker, lets do it:
+> You need create and migrate database before runing docker, lets do it:

-  * Run `mix setup` to install and setup dependencies locally.
+> > Run `mix setup` to install and setup dependencies locally.
   After create and migrate database locally you can start projet by Docker